 - Reduce the operating costs of its off-grid systems

 The work conducted as part of Hydro‑Québec’s technology development projects stands to contribute to the development of new products and services for customers.

 What are the advantages of the microgrid for customers?

 The potential advantages for customers are as follows:

 - Uninterrupted service at all times to certain buildings

 Why invest in solar power when the energy generated on Hydro‑Québec’s main grid is already green?

-When will the work begin?
+When did the work begin?

 Will customers still have electricity during outages?

 It will be possible to maintain electricity service to certain buildings.
 However, this will not be possible for the entire microgrid.